-What Defra funding sources can Local Authorities access to support their air quality work?
+What Defra funding sources can Local Authorities access to support their air quality work in England?

 Defra’s air quality grant scheme provides funding to eligible local authorities to help improve air quality.
-The scheme helps local authorities to make air quality improvements and to meet their statutory duties under the Environment Act 1995.
-It has awarded over £70 million in funding to a variety of projects since it started in 1997.
+The scheme helps local authorities to make air quality improvements and to meet their statutory duties under the Environment Act 1995 as amended by the Environment Act 2021.
+It has awarded over £91 million in funding to a variety of projects since it started in 1997.

-Defra launched the Air Quality Grant 2020-21 on September 2 2020, with an application deadline of noon October 14 2020.
-The purpose of the Grant was to provide support to local authorities in England to develop and/or implement measures to improve local air quality.
-In particular, Defra were looking for applications with projects designed to:
+The purpose of the Grant is to provide support to local authorities in England to develop and/or implement measures to improve local air quality.
+In particular, Defra look for applications with projects designed to:

-The application process especially welcomed projects to tackle fine particulate matter (PM2.5), which is known to be the pollutant of greatest harm to human health.
-Plans to increase awareness and encourage long-term behaviour change were also successful.
-These projects complement the wider UK plan for tackling roadside nitrogen dioxide (NO2) concentrations, which includes a £3.5 billion investment into air quality and cleaner transport.
+These projects will complement the wider UK plan for tackling roadside nitrogen dioxide (NO2) concentrations, which includes a £3.5 billion investment into air quality and cleaner transport.
 The plan is supporting the uptake of low emissions vehicles, getting more people to cycle and walk, and encouraging cleaner public transport.

-Other proposals which have won funding include projects and campaigns to:
+Proposals which have won funding previously include projects and campaigns to:

 - Partner with GPs to train them as Air Quality champions to raise awareness of the health impacts of air pollution in their surgeries.